Ali-Mikael/IS-course/kill-chain.md

 ### APT kill chain analysis
-The fundamental intelligence in this model, are the *indicators*.
+- The fundamental intelligence in this model, is the *indicator*.

-An indicator in this context: A *fundamental element* of the kill chain model.
+- An indicator in this context: A *fundamental element* of the kill chain model.

-Definiton - **Any piece of information that objectively describes an intrusion**.
+- Definiton - **Any piece of information that objectively describes an intrusion**.

 **There are 3 types of indicators:**
 - *Atomic* - Cannot be broken down into smaller parts without losing their meaning in the context of intrusion.